neurodata/uncertainty-forest/README.md

 - [System Requirements](#system-requirements)

 # Overview
-See paper: https://arxiv.org/abs/1907.00325.
 To reproduce any of the figures, navigate to the corresponding directory, and run the Jupyter notebook.
 ```
 cd figs/fig1
 jupyter nbconvert --to notebook --inplace --execute figure-1.ipynb --ExecutePreprocessor.timeout=-1